-Top Ten Tips to Improve Your Internet Radio Station
+Top 10 Tips to Improve Your Internet Radio Station

 Radio has been around for well over a hundred years.
-This is a medium that’s always adapting and changing to keep up with both culture and technology.
-Now that we’re in the age of Internet, radio has taken on a whole new dimension.
-Below are several small digital tips and tricks from our experts that can go a long way toward making big improvements to your Internet radio station.
+This is a medium that’s always adapting and changing to keep up with culture and technology.
+Now that we’re in the age of the Internet, radio has taken on a whole new dimension.
+Below are the top ten digital tips and tricks from our experts that can go a long way toward making big improvements to your Internet radio station.

 10. Stream in AAC Format

 People listen to online radio in a variety of ways.
-This might mean their laptop, tablet, phone, tv or car.
-The audio format and encoding of your radio stream needs to be universally compatible.
-In general the most widely accepted streaming formats are MP3 and AAC.
-“Advanced audio coding” is usually thought of as the successor to MP3 because AAC sounds better at lower bitrates.
-When using AAC, you can produce a quality stream at 64 Kbps.
-With MP3, 128 Kbps is usually the norm.
-This is as cost effective as it is mobile friendly.
-Just remember that you can squeeze about twice the quality into the same bitrate using AAC.
+This might mean their laptop, phone, TV, or car.
+The audio format and encoding of your radio stream need to be universally compatible.
+In general, the most widely accepted streaming formats are MP3 and AAC.
+“Advanced audio coding” is usually thought of as the successor to the MP3 format because AAC sounds better at lower bitrates.

 9. Encode for All Audiences

-Encoding the audio bitrate, samplerate and channels for a stream is usually a compromise between available bandwidth and overall sound quality.
+Encoding the audio bitrate, sample rate, and channels for an Internet radio broadcast is usually a compromise between available bandwidth and overall sound quality.
 On one hand, the higher the bitrate, the higher the quality of audio.
 On the other hand, the higher the bitrate, the higher the chances of buffering.
-Finding a balance for your dial up and fiber listeners may be easier said than done.
-Also, consistency is key.
-Digital audio players need a constant steady feed.
+Finding a balance for your mobile and fiber listeners may be easier said than done.

 8. Use a DJ Management Tool

-The Centova Cast streaming control panel’s DJ management tool is a perfect way to give disc jockeys restricted access to your Internet radio station.
+Using the Centova Cast streaming control panel as a DJ management tool is the perfect way to give disc jockeys restricted access to your Internet radio station.
 Creating a DJ account permits you to limit his or her live broadcasting schedule.
 You can also set permissions to stop and start the stream or Auto DJ, view statistics, program playlists, and more.
-One of the best aspects of the DJ account is that it is possible to modify and configure each DJs privileges individually based upon trust and know-how.
+One of the best reasons for having DJ accounts is that it is possible to modify and configure each DJ’s privileges individually based upon trust and know-how.

 5. Submit to Streaming Radio Directories

-Searchability is a crucial aspect of success for nearly everything these days, especially Internet radio.
+Searchability is a crucial aspect of success for nearly everything these days, especially Internet radio stations.
 So, you’ll want to make sure listeners can find your station easily.
 To do this, you need to submit to as many streaming radio directories as possible.
-Places like TuneIn and Tunerr, or Streema, for instance, which indexes over 70,000 radio stations.
-Unfortunately, old reliable, the SHOUTcast.com directory, is not what it once was and the Icecast directory is what it has always been, just ok.
+Places like TuneIn and StreamFinder, or Streema, for instance, which indexes over 70,000 radio stations.
+Unfortunately, getting listed in the SHOUTcast Directory, THE biggest radio directory, is not as easy as it once was and the Icecast directory is what it has always been, just ok.
 Still, both are free.
-And ultimately, it is going to be a combination of directory listings that helps builds your audience.
+And ultimately, it is going to be a combination of directory listings that helps build your audience.

 3. Make the Most of Auto DJ